davidmeredith/devsGuidebook/devGuidebook.md

 Generally, pushing genuine runtime exception handling code (for unexpected problems) up to the ‘outer layers’ of your code toward the boundaries is usually a good approach.
 It also helps cleanly separate the ‘happy path’ from interleaving error handling code.
 However, this is not a hard rule, in some situations you may need to try/catch/finally at the source of the error to take important corrective actions such as closing an IO resource or rolling-back a DB transaction.

 [top](#Table-Of-Contents)

+ #### Error Handling - Do not add sensitive details to exception messages

+ Don't add e.g. email addresses to exception messages, they will end up in a log and you don't want emails and usernames in logs.

+#### Error Handling - Do not create custom exception types when the standard library exception types handle your cases

+#### Error Handling - Use assertions

+Assertions are for developers and for documenting the invariants of the system.
+For example, replace comments like 'this should never happen' with asserts.
+They are compiled out in release code anyway.

+#### Error Handling - Catch Less and Throw More

+TODO

 #### Error Handling - Model Exceptions as Values with Algebraic Data Types